Room Reservations

 Memory Lab

-How much does it cost to book a room?
+How much does it cost to reserve a room?

 Study Rooms and Memory Lab are always free to use.
-No charge for room bookings by Individual Use / First Nations, Metis and Inuit Community Groups / Region of Waterloo and Township Programs.
+There is no charge for room reservations by Individual Use / First Nations, Metis and Inuit Community Groups / Region of Waterloo and Township Programs.

 Booking Type